 Iain Dukes, D. Phil.
-Dr. Dukes joined our Board of Directors on August 4, 2016 and was appointed Chairman of the Board on August 16, 2016.
-Dr. Dukes is a Venture Partner at OrbiMed Advisors LLC, which he joined in 2016.
+Dr. Dukes joined the Company's Board of Directors in August 2016 and was appointed Chairman of the Board on August 16, 2016.
+Dr. Dukes currently is a Venture Partner at OrbiMed Advisors LLC.
 He previously served as Senior Vice President and Head of Business Development and Licensing for Merck Research Laboratories through May 2016.
 He joined Merck in August 2013.
-Prior to joining Merck, Dr. Dukes was Vice President of External Research & Development at Amgen from August 2010 to August 2013.
+Prior to joining Merck, Dr. Dukes was Vice President of External Research & Development at Amgen, from August 2010 to August 2013.
 From 2007 to 2010, Dr. Dukes was the President and Chief Executive Officer, and a member of the board of directors, of Essentialis Therapeutics, a clinical stage biotechnology company focused on the development of breakthrough medicines for the treatment of rare metabolic diseases.
 From 2000 to 2007, Dr. Dukes was Vice President of Scientific and Technology Licensing at GlaxoSmithKline, and prior to that, from 1990 to 1999, he held various positions at Glaxo Wellcome, including Head of Exploratory Development for Metabolic and Urogenital Diseases and Head of Ion Channel Drug Discovery Group.
-Dr. Dukes serves on the Board of Directors of Themis Biosciences, Ikena Oncology, KaNDy Therapeutics (previously as Chairman), NeRRe Therapeutics, ReViral Limited, and ENYO Therapeutics, and co-founded and is Chief Executive Officer of Theseus Pharmaceuticals, co-founded and serves on the Board of Directors of Kartos Therapeutics, and co-founded Telios Pharma where he serves as President.
-Dr. Dukes holds Master of Jurisprudence and Doctor of Philosophy degrees from the University of Oxford, a Master of Science degree in Cardiovascular Studies from the University of Leeds and a Bachelor of Science degree in Pharmacology from the University of Bath.
+Dr. Dukes holds Master of Jurisprudence and Doctorate of Philosophy degrees from the University of Oxford, a Master of Science degree in Cardiovascular Studies from the University of Leeds and a Bachelor of Science degree in Pharmacology from the University of Bath.